openwisp/openwisp-ipam/docs/developer/installation.rst

 Pypi
 ~~~~

-To install the latest stable version from PyPI:
+To install the latest Pypi:

 .. code-block:: shell